EnricoGaraiman/feret_face_classification/README.md

-# feret_emotion_classification
+# FERET emotion lassification
-The classification of emotions uses the ResNet neural network.
+Emotion classification from the FERET dataset using the ResNet neural network.